cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 In general, combination operators are applied at the top level of selection.
 They are used to combine conditions, or to create combinations of conditions, into one selector.

-Every explicit operator has the form `{"$operator": argument}`.
+Every explicit operator has the form:

+  `{"$operator": argument}`

 A selector without an explicit operator is considered to have an implicit operator.
-The exact implicit operator is determined by the context of the selector expression.
+The exact implicit operator is determined by the structure of the selector expression.

 ### Implicit Operators

-> Example of implicit operator, where the field `foo` in a matching document must have a value exactly equal to "bar":
+> Example of the equality implicit operator, where there must be a field `foo` in a matching document, and the field must have a value exactly equal to "bar":

 ```json
 {"foo": "bar"}